 Pontoon is a variation of the popular card game, Blackjack.
 The American version, Blackjack, as well as Pontoon, the British version, both derive from the original French game of Vingt-et-un, or “Twenty-one.”

-However, while Blackjack and Vingt-et-un are practically identical games that go by different names, Pontoon is actually a unique game with slightly different mechanics.
+However, while Blackjack and Vingt-et-un are practically identical games that go by different names, Pontoon is a unique game with slightly different mechanics.

 How to Play Pontoon?